DOCA Management Service Guide

 DMS has 3 major components:

-DMSD – Server – DMS server inside the BlueField or on the host with an NVIDIA PCIe device
+DMSD – Server – DMS server can run on the BlueField ARM or on the host with an NVIDIA PCIe device

-DMSC – Client – DOCA provides OpenConfig client.
+DMSC – Client – DOCA provided OpenConfig client.
 Customers can choose to use this client, any other open-source client, or develop their own (gRPC-based) client.

-Yang files – Yang model files contain the data model used to configure the BlueField device, NVIDIA-specific extension to common OpenConfig YANG Models.
+Yang files – Yang model files contain the data model used to configure the device, using NVIDIA-specific extension to common OpenConfig YANG Models.

 OpenConfig consists of 2 main protocols: